 Bottom line skinny recommendations

-So what is the bottom line price for one of these unit’s?
-First, get the 80 gig for $349.
+So what is the bottom line price for one of these units?
+First, get the 80 gigs for $349.
 In for a penny, in for a pound.
-Once you’ve started investing in this stuff you’re going to want to add more videos and you’re going to want the one with the longer lasting battery.
+Once you’ve started investing in this stuff you’re going to want to add more videos and you’re going to want the one with the long-lasting battery.

 New car/Old cars can both play

 If you have a DVD entertainment system and NAV system already installed in your center console and it has the AV ports (you know, the red, white and yellow cord hanging from your stereo system) you will need the cord to connect your iPod® to the compatible console.
 That will run you $19.95.
 So, for the newer cars that have a DVD, you get away with about $360 and 100 videos stored in a unit smaller than a cellphone.